Sir Sydney Hedley Waterlow was an

 In 1870, he bought large areas of land in Kent, including the village of Fairseat (near Stansted), a major portion of Stansted as well as other pieces of land extending from Wrotham to Meopham.
 The parts of the estate were linked by a small bridge bearing the family crest over Trottiscliffe Road.
 In 1887, he built Trosley Towers on the crest of the escarpment on the North Downs, to the east of Trottiscliffe Road.
 Two drives approached the house, and it was surrounded by wooded grounds.
 Later, other private drives were constructed, including Hamilton Drive which still survives within the Trosley Country Park and runs from the site of the old House to Commority Road.

-He was a Liberal Member of Parliament for Dumfriesshire from 1868–1869, when he was unseated on the grounds that he was a government contractor,his firm having taken a contract without his knowledge.
+In 1872 he gave Lauderdale House (now in Waterlow Park) to St Bartholomew's Hospital to be used as a convalescent home for the poor, staffed by nurses supplied by Florence Nightingale, and in 1889 he gave the surrounding park to the London County Council.
+His former house next to the park, Fairseat, became Channing Junior School.
+He was a Liberal Member of Parliament for Dumfriesshire from 1868–1869, when he was unseated on the grounds that he was a government contractor, his firm having taken a contract without his knowledge.
 He then sat for Maidstone (1874–1880) and Gravesend (1880–1885).
-His fourth son, David Sydney Waterlow, was Liberal MP for Islington North.
+His 4th son, David Sydney Waterlow, was Liberal MP for Islington North.
 The artist Ernest Albert Waterlow was his nephew.

 When Sir Sidney died in 1906 at his Trosley Towers estate, Wrotham, which passed to his son Philip (who thereby became entitled Sir).
 When Sir Philip died in 1931, the estate was sold off.
 Some of the houses (of the estate) were bought by tenants, one of these was Pilgrims House, with six acres of land, at the bottom of Trottiscliffe Road which went for £600.
 Trosley Towers and the woodlands around it, were sold to 'Mr E. E. Shahmoon' in 1935.
 In 1936, Mr Shahmoon had Trosley Towers demolished and had Hamilton Lodge built along with adjoining stables.
 One story suggests that the Lodge and stables were built to accommodate the Shah of Persia's racehorses on his visits to England.